Join Sophie-stication Nation

-Like so many mothers I used to try to find every way that I can to be a “perfect” mother.
-I was already a single mother so I some how felt like I had a disadvantaged when raising my child.
-Don’t get me wrong, being a single mother is hard, but I have come to learn that as long as my child has the essentials that he needs every day then I am doing a pretty good job.
+I mean I feel you, like so many mothers I used to try to find every way that I can to be a “perfect” mother.”
+I was already a single mother felt like I had a disadvantaged anyway when raising my child.
+But I have come to learn that as long as my child has the essentials that he needs every day and I keep him alive to see another day, then I am doing a pretty good job.

 I have come to learn that there is no definition of a perfect mother.
-And if you somehow fall short then you do not need to have this mother’s guilt and feel that you are failing as raising your children.
-Because more likely your child is going to grow up and be okay and not be some defective human because you did not follow the “how to be a good mom 101 parenting handbook.”
+And if you somehow fall short then you do not need to have mom guilt and feel that you are failing as raising your children.
+Because more likely your child is going to grow up and be okay and not be some serial killer because you did not follow the “how to be a good mom 101 parenting handbook.”
 Each women that is a mother can find perfection in their ways of parenting.
-Parenting must fit the style of person that we are, and as long as we are doing the best things for our kids and doing it with out whole heart, then we are the perfect mother.
+Parenting must fit the style of person that we are, and as long as we are doing the best things for our kids and doing it with our whole heart, then we are the perfect mother.
+No mom guilt needed.

-For you convenience I will list my short comings, that way we can all share in out inadequacies:
+For your convenience and humor, I will list my short comings, that way we can all share in out inadequacies:

 - I have never been the type of mother who goes on play dates.